NATO chief accuses Russia of deep involvement in east Ukraine

 Relations between NATO and Russia have turned icy since Russia annexed Ukraine's Crimea region last month.
 NATO, accusing Russia of massing forces on Ukraine's border, has also suspended cooperation with Moscow.

-Rasmussen, in Luxembourg for talks with European Union defence ministers, called on Russia to "de-escalate the crisis, to pull back its troops from Ukraine's borders, to stop destabilising the situation in Ukraine and make clear that it doesn't support the violent actions of pro-Russian separatists."
+Rasmussen, in Luxembourg for talks with European Union defense ministers, called on Russia to "de-escalate the crisis, to pull back its troops from Ukraine's borders, to stop destabilizing the situation in Ukraine and make clear that it doesn't support the violent actions of pro-Russian separatists."

 "Russia should stop being part of the problem and start being part of the solution."